Genetic counselling and testing starting at

 At Genolife, we offer you a genetic counselling and testing service that is personalized to your situation.
 You will meet with one of our certified genetic counsellors by telephone or videoconference to discuss your history and your genetic testing options.
 If you decide to have a genetic test done and you have a referral from your physician, we will coordinate the test and then meet with you again with the result to explain it in detail and discuss the implications for you and your family members.
 You and your doctor will receive a summary letter with a copy of your result.
 We are here to support you throughout this process.

-The likelihood of developing hereditary cardiovascular disease in your lifetime
+The likelihood of developing a form of hereditary cancer in your lifetime

 The implications of genetic testing in your life